Isle Royale Institute

 Youth and Family Programs

 The purpose of our teacher programs is to assist and inspire teachers to integrate Isle Royale topics into their classroom lesson plans through on-island experiences and curriculum prepared and provided by our instructor-guides.
 Our instructor-guides are knowledgeable classroom teachers as well as experts in backpacking, canoeing, and kayaking at Isle Royale National Park.
-In 2014, we are offering a three-credit graduate course for residents and nonresidents titled Moosewatch for Educators.
+In 2015, we are offering a three-credit graduate course for residents and nonresidents titled Moosewatch for Educators.
+The course is offered in collaboration with the MTU Department of Cognitive and Learning Sciences and the Isle Royale Wolf-Moose Project.

 Road Scholar Programs

-The Isle Royale Institute coordinates Road Scholar programs at Isle Royale National Park in partnership with Elderhostel, Inc. The following Road Scholar program will be offered three times in 2014 during the following dates - June15-21, July 20-26, and August 3-9:
+The Isle Royale Institute coordinates Road Scholar programs at Isle Royale National Park in partnership with Elderhostel, Inc. The following Road Scholar program will be offered three times in 2015 during the following dates - June 14-20, July 19-25, and August 2-8:

 Isle Royale, Lake Superior, and the Keweenaw Peninsula: